-Wallace earned a B.A. degree from Furman University, and M.Ed. and Ed.S. degrees from Georgia State University.
-When not leading SCAD, Wallace spends time with her husband, Glenn, and her four children: Marisa, John Paul, Madison and Trace.
+President Wallace earned a B.A. from Furman University and an M.Ed. and an Ed.S. from Georgia State University; she also was awarded an honorary Doctor of Laws from Gonzaga University.
+President Wallace enjoys spending time with her husband, Glenn, and her four children, Marisa, John Paul, Madison, and Trace.

 President and founder of the Savannah College of Art and Design